Kars gravyer cheese

-Kars gravyer is a Turkish cheese similar to Gruyère.
-It is usually made with pure cow's milk or a mixture of cow and goat's milk.
+Kars gravyer is a Turkish cheese similar to Emmental although its name suggests Gruyère.
+It is usually made with cow's milk or a mixture of cow and goat's milk.
 It is usually produced in large wheels weighing 60–70 pounds or more.

 Kars gravyer originated in 1878 when David Moser, a Swiss cheese producer, stopped in Boğatepe, and found the region suitable for cheese making.
 He established a small cheese factory in the village, and soon gravyer production was Boğatepe's main industry.